jasoncosgrove47/CXCL13Sim/README.md

-This repository contains SimSim, a 3D simulation of a lymph node follicle with FDCs and B-cells.
+This repository contains LymphSim, a 3D simulation of a lymph node cortex.
 Includes collisions, chemotaxis, random movement and diffusion.

 Uses: